Some gratuitous advice on why and how to keep a written log detailing your science.

 Why you might want to keep a laboratory notebook

 - To encourage sound thinking.
-Keeping a notebook gives you a forum to talk to yourself, to ask questions, to jot down important thoughts about the experimental design, and how your results might eventually be interpreted.
+Keeping a notebook gives you a forum to talk to yourself — to ask questions, to jot down important thoughts about the experimental design, and to speculate how your results might eventually be interpreted.

 - To get rich!
-Not everyone sets out with the goal of patenting a process or contraption, but you might stumble onto something actually important and in such an event you must have a notebook that supports your claims.
-If you have not kept up a proper laboratory notebook, other researchers and their patent lawyers will beat you to the Patent Office and to the bank.
+Not everyone sets out with the goal of patenting a process or contraption, but you might stumble onto something actually important (ha!) and in such an event you must have a notebook that supports your claims.
+If you have not kept up a proper laboratory notebook, other researchers and their patent lawyers will crush you in a matter of minutes.

 What to use as a laboratory notebook

 - Purchase a notebook that possesses a stitched binding.
-Spiral-bound notebooks are undesirable because it is too easy too tempting to rip out pages out of frustration or error.
-Glue-bound notebooks are bad because glue doesn’t last over time, especially if the glue is edible (cockroaches will eat it).
-Ring binders and stacks of loose paper are equally unacceptable.
+Spiral-bound notebooks are undesirable because it is too tempting to rip out pages in moments of frustration or when you make silly mistake.
+And glue-bound notebooks are bad because glue doesn’t last over time (e.g., cockroaches will sometimes eat it).
+Ring binders and stacks of loose paper unacceptable.

 - Some laboratory notebooks have a “carbon copy” function that allows a duplicated sheet to be created and then removed to a second, safer location.
-These notebooks encourage bad notebook procedures and should be avoided.
-A proper notebook has a lot of glued-in information (printed graphs, datasheet templates, photographs, product labels, etc.) that simply will not show up on the sheet below, so the “carbon copy” notebooks are only good for archiving written entries.
-If you want a backup copy of your notebook, make a daily date with a Xerox machine.
-For the truly motivated and/or paranoid, note that you can periodically archive your pages with a scanner or (most easily) with a digital camera; then you can concatenate the compressed image files into a single PDF, then burn onto a CD.
+I think these notebooks encourage bad notebook procedures and should be avoided.
+A proper notebook has a lot of glued-in information (printed graphs, datasheet templates, photographs, product labels, etc.) that simply will not show up on the sheet below, so the “carbon copy” notebooks are only good for archiving written entries (use one for your diary, perhaps).
+If you really want a backup of your notebook, make a daily date with a Xerox machine.
+For the truly motivated and/or paranoid, take a photograph of your completed pages each day with your smartphone and store the files in a cloud or two.
+If you run a laboratory crawling with undergraduates, you might consider faking a notebook theft just to jar the students into considering these eventualities … it would be a good learning moment, plus good fun to see them all panic.

 - Notebooks come in a variety of dimensions.
-Those larger than a standard page are convenient because you can easily paste-in printer output without using scissors.
-Smaller notebooks cannot accommodate unmodified printouts, but are much easier to lug around in field conditions.
+Those larger than a standard page are convenient because you can easily paste in printer output without using scissors.
+On the other hand, smaller notebooks are much easier to lug around in field conditions, and look cute.
+There’s a lot to be said for cute.

 - More expensive notebooks have much nicer paper, so if you like a smooth, non-fibrous surface to write on, spend the extra money.
-Nothing beats smooth, expensive paper to boost creativity and productivity (but that’s just me).
+Nothing beats smooth, expensive paper to boost creativity and productivity (but that’s just me, and I have a paper and pen fetish).

-- Also spend the extra money for a notebook that has pre-numbered pages.
+- Spend the extra money for a notebook that has pre-numbered pages.
+You probably can figure out how to number them yourself, but it’s a pain and life is short.

 - If your parents or mentor are springing for the notebook, you might opt for the really, really expensive variety that lays completely flat when open.
 It’s a small thing, but it grows on you.

-- If you want to keep a digital notebook, Rescentris.com is one option.
+- If you want to keep a digital notebook, take a look at these reviews at The Chronicle, Nature, Gradhacker, and Postdocexperience.

 What to put on the outside of your notebook

-- I also suggest adding your last name and date span on the spine so that you can find your research when it’s on a shelf with lots of other notebooks that look just the same.
-(See a photograph showing both good and bad examples.)
+- I also suggest adding your last name and date span (e.g., 2013-06 — 2013-12) on the spine so that you can find your research when it’s on a shelf with lots of other notebooks that look exactly alike (e.g., photograph).
 For writing on the spine, I recommend light-colored paint pens.
-Or hot pink if you’re feeling wild.
-Paint pens also smell good, if you know what I’m talking about.

-- Put your mailing address, phone number, and e-mail on inside cover.
-This information is very useful when you foolishly leave your notebook at the bar along with your iPhone prototype.
+- Put your mailing address, phone number, and e-mail on the inside cover.
+This information is very useful when you foolishly leave your notebook somewhere.
 Tape a $5 bill to the inside front cover with a note saying, “I’ll give you another if you find this notebook.”
 If you’re research is priceless, it’s money well spent.
 Especially good to have wording like this if you do field research with your notebook.
-Of if you study mating behavior in bars, of course.

 - Bling.
-If the research and notebook are yours, take some pride in what you do and get crafty with the exterior, even if you just cover it with amusing stickers you peel off dangerous reagents.
-But good science is an inherently creative process so I suspect most researchers have blinging talents, though probably repressed by medication.
-By the way, decorating notebooks is a great bonding activity for the whole lab, so if you are the fearless PI, set an example or at least tell your underlings to do it.
+If the notebook is yours, take some pride in what you do and get crafty with the exterior.
+I’m especially fond of stickers from dangerous reagents.
+Good science is an inherently creative process, so I suspect most researchers have blinging talents, even if repressed by medication and years of scorn from colleagues.

 - Devote pages 1 and 2 to a Table of Contents (which you will fill in as time passes).
-Have 2 columns, one for experiment name and one for page number where experiment #1 starts, etc. If you come back to your notebook after 20 years, you will be able to quickly find the appropriate section of your notebook.
-This Table of Contents is also crucial for others who might want to use the notebook to reconstruct your brilliant activities.
-Your table of content will never be perfect, but it will be a huge help even while you’re using it.
+Have 2 columns, one for the experiment name and one for the page number where an experiment starts, etc. If you come back to your notebook after 20 years, you will be able to quickly find the appropriate section of your notebook.
+This Table of Contents is also crucial for others who might want to use the notebook to reconstruct your activities.

-- Never, under any circumstance, should you remove a page.
+- Never remove a page.
 This directive is to prevent unscrupulous researchers from “losing” data that might not have been favorable to their research objectives.
-If you rip out some pages you thought were unnecessary or had unfavorable caricatures of your colleagues, others might view the gaps, and your stories, as suspicious.
+If you rip out some pages you thought were unnecessary or had unfavorable caricatures of your colleagues, others might view the gaps as suspicious.

 - If you make a mistake, draw a thin line through the word or number rather than obliterating the entry with a blob of ink.
-In some cases you may decide, upon reflection, that your original entry was actually the correct one, and you will be glad that you can still read it.
+You might decide, upon reflection, that your original entry was actually the correct one, and you will be glad that you can still read it.

 - For the same reason, never use correction fluids (e.g., White Out) or strips of white laboratory tape.

-- Write legibly!
-If you ever use your laboratory notebook to reconstruct experimental details, you will be miserable if you haven’t been reasonably neat.
+- Write legibly.
 Your notebook does not have to be a work of art, but it should be easily readable by another person of average intelligence.

 - Provide the full date whenever you make an entry.
 Always use the international standard format: YYYY/MM/DD (e.g., 2011/12/25).
-If you grew up writing dates a different way, change your ways.
+If you grew up writing dates a different way, change.

 - There’s a fad in some fields to “recopy” notes into a different notebook at the end of the day.
-I think doing that is a profoundly stupid idea.
-Sure, you might have fresh insight when you’re recopying data and such, but you’ll also introduce copying errors (yes, even you).
-If you really think recopying is going to help your science, I suggest you record your “field” notes on one side of the notebook and then recopy and add insights to the facing page.
-However, if you do fieldwork were it is likely that you’ll lose your notebook or it will be stolen by roving bands of thugs with machetes, recopying into a secondary notebook might make good sense.
+I think doing that is stupid.
+Sure, you might have fresh insight when you’re recopying data and such, but you’ll also introduce copying errors (yes, even you) even if you are proud of the better penmanship and layout.
+If you really think recopying is going to help your science, I suggest you record your “field” notes on one side of the notebook and then recopy and add insights onto the facing page.
+However, if you do fieldwork were it is likely that you’ll lose your notebook or it will be stolen by bands of thugs with machetes, recopying into a secondary notebook might make good sense.
+But if you have a smartphone or camera, just take daily photos of your pages and send them to the cloud.

 What to write with

 - The following pens seemed to perform well under the conditions I used: Pentel Hybrid Gel Roller, Sakura Gelly Roll (this company also makes Pigma Micron pens, which are great), Sanford Uni-Ball Gel RT, Sanford Uni-Ball Vision, Sanford Uni-Gel RT, Zebra Sarasa (this writes this best, and comes in a pleasing “blue/black” tint).
-I have a fondness for the Gelly Roll in part just because of the name, but they are becoming one of my favorites (I own probably 30 in various colors and ink types).
+I have a fondness for the Gelly Roll in part just because of the name, but they are becoming one of my favorites (I own probably 30 of these pens in various colors and ink types).
+[UPDATE: According to Ryan H., Sarasa formulation has changed … and no longer are water resistant.
+Sad news.]

 - Avoid the “Pilot G2″ line (they bled extensively in the organic solvents, and even bled when incubated with warm water).

 - Do not use Sharpie (or equivalent) permanent markers for notebook entries: these markers were very good at resisting water spills, but were removed by many solvents.
 More importantly, permanent markers tend to bleed through to the underlying page, which makes for rather sloppy, illegible laboratory notebooks.
-Sharpie ink also fades over time, especially when used on plastic (like microfuge tubes or plastic plant stakes).
+Sharpie ink also fades over time, especially when used on plastics such as microfuge tubes or plant stakes.
 I’m not sure whether the fade is sublimation or interaction with some wavelength of light.

-- Do not use pencils (e.g., like lead photo!).
-Although graphite is wonderfully resistant to many solvents, it is famously prone to being erased, which can be terrible if you erase something that, in fact, was rather important.
-Also, if you decide to patent a thought or protocol, you need to show the laboratory notebook to the patent office, and they will laugh their heads off if you show up with a pencil-filled notebook.
+- Do not use pencils.
+Although graphite is resistant to many solvents, it turns out to be really easy to erase.
+If you erase something that in hindsight was rather important, you’ll feel like an idiot.
+Also, the folks at the patent office will laugh their heads off if you show up with a pencil-filled notebook.

-- Ball points, despite heated opinions to contrary by many researchers, are absolutely terrible at resisting most solvents and smears.
-If your mentor insists on ballpoints, snear knowingly.
+- Ball point pens, despite strong opinions to contrary by some of my friends, are often terrible at resisting solvents and smears.
+If your mentor insists on ballpoints, sneer knowingly.

-- I didn’t test Crayons, unfortunately.
+- I didn’t test Crayons.
 If you use them, just be sure to stay in between the lines.

-- If you work at a nuclear power plant, at the International Space Station, or are constructing a dirty bomb, please be aware that radiation can affect ink.
-For details, read this article (pdf).
+- If you work at a nuclear power plant, at the International Space Station, or are experimenting with dirty bomb designs, please be aware that radiation can affect ink.
+For details, read this (pdf).

 What should go into your notebook: